-8.1.1 Let Users Stay in Control.
+9.1.1 Let Users Stay in Control

 Control issues - and the wish for more control - reoccurred across all applications: Users appreciate suggestions but want to make the final decision themselves.
-Systems should thus provide means for users to make such decisions on an informed basis: System suggestions should be presented with sufficient information to allow users themselves to assess the value of a suggested item (e.g. film, route, post in news feed).
+Systems should thus provide means for users to make such decisions on an informed basis: System suggestions should be presented with sufficient information to allow users to asses the value of a suggested item (e.g. film, route, post in news feed) themselves.

 Our analysis revealed that this information should primarily describe the suggested item itself in an accurate way, instead of referring to how and why the suggestion was made.
 For example, participants called for more information about Netflix recommendations in order to assess their interest in a film or show rather than relying on the information about their personal matching score.
-In the context of intelligent everyday applications, this introduces a new perspective in contrast to the literature about explainability of intelligent systems, which so far has focused more on supporting users in understanding why a system decision has been made (e.g. [27, 29, 31]).
+Google Assistant users suggested that the system should actively involve them in case the system is uncertain about their input.
+In the context of intelligent everyday applications, this introduces a new perspective in contrast to the literature on explainability of intelligent systems, which so far has focused more on supporting users in understanding why a system decision has been made (e.g. [30, 34, 36]).